 If you’ve ever wanted to whisk your person off to a romantic Italian dinner a la Lady and the Tramp, Il Piatto will give you the cozy booth, twinkling lights, and $20 pasta to do just that.
 Plus, you can dress down while you do it at this downtown spot.
 You won’t get the best meal of your life here, but the arancini is fried to perfection and served with an excellent tomato cream sauce.
 Add the dark chocolate mousse for dessert, which is great for sharing.

-You and bae are dreaming of a vacation, but you’re on a budget, so the closest you’re getting to South Beach is Royal Sands in Navy Yard, which is doing its best to deliver beach party vibes.
+You're dreaming of a vacation but you’re on a budget, so the closest you’re getting to South Beach is Royal Sands in Navy Yard, which is doing its best to deliver beach party vibes.
 You can slide into the built-in pool bar, grab a cocktail on tap, and eat some less-than-stellar bar food while listening to music that will have you thinking you’re about to go fist pumping in 80-degree weather (even if you’re shivering).
 Take in the umbrellas and fake palm trees downstairs or head to the second floor and enjoy the Miami sunset painted on the wall.
 On the weekend, you can stretch your dinner date into a dance party when the DJ turns up the volume from the lifeguard stand around 10pm.

 A solid dive bar is important to have in your date night rotation and Sticky Rice on H Street gives that grungy vibe without the sticky floors and questionable smells.
 Decorations like the huge gong behind the bar or the paper lanterns hanging from the ceiling add flair.
 Grab a high-back wooden booth if you’re looking for extra privacy, but like any good dive bar, no one is paying much attention to you.
 Also like most dive bars, the drinks are strong, but the food isn’t the best, so expect decent noodles and OK sushi.
 The Sweet Jesus bucket of tots is your best bet if you’re just looking to keep the two of you upright (or three, we don't judge) as you work your way through the drink menu.
 Try the pina colada sake, which is unexplainable, but worth every sip.

 The Wharf sounds like a great date night on the surface.
 Except you’re stuck choosing between mediocre, overpriced meals at the likes of Hell's Kitchen and Ilili or sticking to a budget eating… Shake Shack.
 Skip all of that and pop into The Brighton, a laid back sports bar where you can actually find a meal for less than $20.
-It’s also one of the few places at here where you can walk in on a Saturday night and not have to wait for a table.
+It’s also one of the few places around here where you can walk in on a Saturday night and not have to wait for a table.
 And it’s great if you’re both sports fans, since there are five televisions at the downstairs bar, plus a huge projector on the wall upstairs, all of which are tuned into whatever local team is playing.